-Online Community Forums: Introduce yourself and connect with other attendees in the 19NTC community forum.
+Online Community Forums: Introduce yourself and connect with other attendees in the 20NTC community forum.
 Every registered attendee (including sponsors and exhibitors) can access the forum.
 If you are also an NTEN member, you can connect with community members year-round in NTEN’s online community platform.

 This is a great way to be seen as an expert in the sector.
 Pro tip: Let the community experience your expertise.
 Answer questions, suggest resources—contribute to the value of the community.
 Mention your product or service after you’ve given non-biased advice.
 Disclose your affiliations up front.
 Responses which simply say “I do this, contact me at X” don’t typically add value to the conversation.

 Here are some great examples of engagement:

 - We love Adam’s < self promo > tag.
 He gives plenty of other resources in addition to his own.